Photo Credits: Esh’s Utility Buildings

 A Gravel Shed Pad

-In most cases, a gravel shed pad is the ideal foundation for a storage shed.
+In most cases, a gravel shed pad is the ideal foundation for a storage shed (also an ideal base for an above-ground pool).
 It eliminates or reduces the severity of all of the problems discussed above and can increase the life of your shed.
 It also reduces maintenance issues that might come up in the long run.
 A gravel shed pad is great for sheds of any size, from a tiny garden tool shed to a gigantic two car garage.
 Gravel shed foundations are also the easiest kind to install; if you have building experience, you could potentially calculate how much gravel you need and build it yourself.
 The only requirement is that the shed you’re getting have a wood floor.
 If you decide to build it yourself, check out our complete guide on how to install a gravel shed pad.

 Other Shed Foundations